Are you discerning a vocation as a Professional Health Care Chaplain?

 - A skilled provider of patient care with an exceptional capacity to listen

 - A specialist in the dynamics of grief, loss and bereavement

-- Understands belief/values of religious traditions and cultures, and possesses the ability to transcend denominational and faith tradition lines
+- One who understands belief/values of religious traditions and cultures, and possesses the ability to transcend denominational and faith tradition lines

-- Capable of navigating the continuum of care from hospital, to home, the community and hospice
+- One who assists patients in navigating the continuum of care from hospital, to home, the community and hospice

-- Worship Leader for health care rituals, sacraments, and celebrations
+- A worship leader for health care rituals, sacraments, and celebrations

 - An organizational leader, a group facilitator

-- Knowledgeable of and able to participate in Pastoral Care Research
+- One knowledgeable of and able to participate in pastoral care research

-Chaplaincy certification requires the MAPS degree (NACC certification) or the M.Div. degree (APC/NACC certification).
-As part of this degree program (and required for certification by both agencies) four units of Clinical Pastoral Education (CPE) are included in the IPS health care ministries concentration.
-Preparation of materials to sit before the accrediting board of either agency is done as part of the capstone project of the degree.
-Additionally, students are required to have ecclesial endorsement – an affirmation from their church body that they publicly represent the church.
+Additionally, students are required to have ecclesial endorsement—an affirmation from their church body that they publicly represent the church.
 For endorsement of the Catholic chaplain the NACC is instrumental in handling that process.
 Endorsing bodies for Protestant denominations are listed here.

-If you have questions about chaplaincy and how IPS can prepare you for certification, please contact Dr. Robert O'Gorman at email@example.com or by phone at 312-915-7485.
+If you have questions about chaplaincy and how IPS can prepare you for certification, please contact timone davis at firstname.lastname@example.org or by phone at 312.915.7491.